onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

   exec: run.py
 ```

-Next, we specify the functions with their input parameters and output:
+Next, we specify the functions with their input/output parameters:

 ```yaml
 actions: